andyz2021/BruinYelp/README.md

 ### Run the App

-Run the app simply by typing in the command:
+Run the app simply by typing in the command inside the frontend directory:

 ### `npm start`